-Early Childhood Sample Clauses
+Early Childhood Clause Samples

 Early Childhood.
-Early Childhood teachers are responsible for general education curriculum and also serve as support teachers in an inclusive preschool model.
+Early Childhood teachers are responsible for general education curriculum and also serve as special education teachers in an inclusive preschool model.
 Based on the existing five-day student week, Early Childhood teachers are responsible for a maximum of 1350 minutes of instruction per week and are entitled to a minimum of 160 minutes per week of preparation time within the student day each week.

 Early Childhood.
 Any unusual circumstances during first five years (separation/divorce, illness in child, illness in family, deaths)?